• Skip to primary navigation

 Instructions

-2. Tear up the bread a little bit and put in the food processor.
+1. Tear up the bread into smaller pieces and put in the food processor.

-3. Let it blend until the bread is all broken into little bitty pieces-otherwise known as breadcrumbs.
+2. Process until the bread is all broken into little bitty pieces-otherwise known as breadcrumbs.
+You can choose the texture you prefer for your recipe (larger or smaller crumbs).

 Notes/Tips